forestdb/forestdb.org/models/PLU-2019-projects.md

 I chose to use a comparison-class model from chapter 5.
 The model discusses gradable adjectives, for example: "tall".
 The listener has uncertainty about the relevant comparison class: superordinate (e.g., tall compared to all people) or subordinate (e.g., compared to gymnasts or soccer players or basketball players).
 And this reasoning depends on prior knowledge about the relevant categories.

 In my model, the listener's prior knowledge about the comparison class is the experience of each speaker with weights.
 We have three comparison classes: a child, an adult, and a bodybuilder.
-Each of these three comparison-classes have different experience with weights, i.e. different priors.
+Each of these three comparison-classes has different experience with weights, i.e. different priors.

 ~~~~